-Although an acquittal is generally used to mean that the defendant is not guilty, there is a difference between being acquitted and being not guilty.
-If you find yourself charged with a crime, you may be wondering, “What does being acquitted mean and how is it different than not guilty?”
+Although an acquittal generally means that the defendant is not guilty, there is a difference between being acquitted and not guilty.
+If you find yourself charged with a crime, you may wonder, “What does being acquitted mean, and how is it different from not guilty?”

 An acquittal is when the prosecutor can’t prove beyond a reasonable doubt that the defendant is guilty.
-When the judge or jury finds a defendant not guilty, this means that the defendant isn’t legally answerable for the criminal charge.
+When the judge or jury finds a defendant not guilty, the defendant isn’t legally answerable for the criminal charge.

 There are differences between an acquittal and several other verdicts, and each has its own consequences.